jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 #### [`aws_ebs_snapshot_import`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ebs_snapshot_import)

-Plumbing to get the image out of S3 and into EBS[^grahamc].
+An EBS volume is a sort of virtual hard disk, and in this step we make one from our VHD image[^grahamc].
-This doesn't automatically invalidate when the image changes, so we manually add a trigger for it.
+The resulting volume doesn't automatically invalidate when the image changes, so we manually add a trigger for it.
-Importing a VM on AWS requires special permissions, so we have to define [a special role](#aws_iam_role) for it.
+Importing a VM on AWS requires special permissions, so we to define [a special role for it below](#aws_iam_role).
 ```nix
 resource "aws_ebs_snapshot_import" "iplz_import" {
   role_name = aws_iam_role.vmimport_role.id